 Like so many of my kids’ cast-off toys, I didn’t know if the Fitbit Zip would make the cut and be used and enjoyed for the long-haul.
 Would they be interested initially and then leave it unused like so many other toys and gifts?

-They still love wearing their Fitbits, even 14 months later.
+They still love wearing their Fitbits, even years later!
 Fitbits are electronics, and my kids LOVE electronics.
 I just didn’t expect it to be so motivating for them in the way it was for me.

 How to get kids away from electronics

-Fitbit Zip is a great gift idea for kids
+Best kids Fitbit clip on – Fitbit Zip is a great gift for kids

 Fitbit motivates you to walk more